BehlV10/Klaviyo-Weather-App/readme.txt

 - http://127.0.0.1:8000/subscribe/ is the subscription page
 - "python manage.py sendemails" should send off emails to all the users

 Let me know if you have any questions.
+My email is BehlV10@gmail.com.
 Thanks!